tc39/proposal-ses/README.md

 until the
 [Built-in Modules issue](https://github.com/tc39/ecma262/issues/395)
 is resolved, for concreteness we leave these on `Reflect`.

+`Reflect.SESProtoGlobal` can trivially be derived from `Reflect.makeSESRealm` by `Reflect.makeSESRealm().__proto__`.
+We provide it directly only because it seems wasteful to create a fresh realm and throw it away, only to access something shared.

 `Reflect.confine` can be defined in terms of `Reflect.makeSESRealm` as follows.
 For expository purposes, we ignore the difference between